domm/DBIx-SchemaChecksum/README.md

-But instead of going down the rabbit hole of manually keeping the dev-DB on your laptop, the one on the workstation in the office, the staging and the production one in sync (and don't forget of all the databases running on the laptops of the countless coding monkeys you're going to hire after all the VC money starts flowing), you grab a (free!) copy of `DBIx::SchemaChecksum`
+But instead of going down the rabbit hole of manually keeping the dev-DB on your laptop, the one on the workstation in the office, the staging and the production one in sync (and don't forget all the databases running on the laptops of the countless coding monkeys you're going to hire after all the VC money starts flowing), you grab a (free!) copy of `DBIx::SchemaChecksum`